healthchecks/healthchecks/templates/docs/configuring_checks.md

 ## Cron Schedules

 Use "cron" for monitoring processes with more complex schedules.
-This monitoring mode ensures that jobs run **at the correct time**, and not just at correct time intervals.
+This monitoring mode ensures that jobs run **at the correct time**, and not just at the correct time intervals.

 ![Editing cron schedule](IMG_URL/edit_cron_schedule.png)